Tensions soar between Kosovo and Serbia over trade tax

-BELGRADE, Serbia (AP) — Serbia’s president has criticized the European Union and the West for allegedly failing to prevent Kosovo from triggering a trade war as tensions soar between the wartime foes.
+BELGRADE, Serbia (AP) — Tensions between Serbia and Kosovo soared on Thursday after Kosovo slapped a 100 percent tax on all goods imported from Serbia.

-Aleksandar Vucic’s claims on Thursday came a day after Kosovo’s government slapped a 100-percent import tax on all goods imported from Serbia and Bosnia.
+Serbian President Aleksandar Vucic blamed the European Union and the West for allegedly failing to prevent Kosovo’s move.

-Vucic says the West has always blamed “both sides” for tensions in Kosovo, “while in fact they support only one, and that is not Serbia.”
+He also claimed Kosovo’s special troops were prepared to attack the Serb-populated regions of Kosovo.
+The claim was denied by Kosovo authorities.

-After a bloody war in 1999, Kosovo declared independence from Serbia in 2008, something that Serbia and its ally Russia do not recognize while the U.S. and most Western countries do.
+Vucic, a former ultranationalist who now seeks EU membership, said the West has always blamed “both sides” for tensions in Kosovo, “while in fact they support only one, and that is not Serbia.”

 Most Read Business Stories